 What always impresses me is just how savage these fish are.
 I once landed a Tigerfish that was cut clean in half by one of its own kind driven into a feeding frenzy.
 They’re not known as the most voracious freshwater fish for nothing.

 Ready for the adventure of a lifetime?
-Book your Chobe River fishing safari today and save 5% on fishing groups of 6 or more for travel between May and September 2018.
+Book your Chobe River fishing safari today.